during-gt/assignment5-alignment/README.md

-# CS336 Spring 2026 Assignment 5: Alignment
+# CS336 Assignment 5: Alignment

 For a full description of the assignment, see the assignment handout at [cs336_spring2026_assignment5_alignment.pdf](./cs336_spring2026_assignment5_alignment.pdf)